 The following suggested timetable is general in nature.
 Course offerings are sometimes shifted with little notice to enable students to schedule coursework more effectively.
-It is the student's responsibility to contact the Program Coordinators of the STEP and the Physical Education program for current requirements, course availability, admission to the STEP, transfer information, and advising assistance.
+It is the student's responsibility to contact the Program Coordinator of the Physical Education program for current requirements, course availability, transfer information, and advising assistance.
 Seek counsel early in your academic career.